 One of our main goals is sharing the collected knowledge in an accessible way with people who have not yet dealt with participation or are searching for inspiration in their participatory endeavours.
 This is the idea behind our website www.partycypacjaobywatelska.pl where we publish and make available to all interested parties information and materials about civic participation – some of them to be distributed through the Internet and some also in print.
-Since 2015 we run the portal together with the Foundation for Social and Economic Initiatives (FISE).
+In 2015 the portal has been supplied with the data from the Foundation for Social and Economic Initiatives (FISE).

 In the News (Aktualności) section we inform about various projects and events that have to do with participation, civic engagement and promotion of greater involvement of citizens in public life.